newklearz/employees-crud-security-with-jdbc-authentication-thymeleaf/README.md

-I've created three roles using this app (Employee, Manager, Admin) which have different access to some CRUD features (only Admins can delete) and a login feature using Spring Security to encrypt passwords in db with bcrypt.
+I've created three roles using this app (Employee, Manager, Admin) which have different access to some CRUD and SEARCH features (only Admins can delete) and a login feature using Spring Security to encrypt passwords in db with bcrypt.
 I also used Thymeleaf as template engine.